-'''

-TABLD

-Vm, [Vn+off], OptLB

-; load Vm from the table

-TABST

-Vm,[Vn+off],OptLB ; store Vm into the table
+''' TABLD Vm,[Vn+off],OptLB; load Vm from the table TABST Vm,[Vn+off],OptLB; store Vm into the table

-Vm

-The variable to load from the table or store into the table.
+Vm The variable to load from the table or store into the table.

-+off

-An optional expression that evaluates to an integer in the range -1000000 to 1000000.
-If omitted, the

-value 0 is used.
++off An optional expression that evaluates to an integer in the range -1000000 to 1000000.
+If omitted, the value 0 is used.

-Any offset in the off expression is added to the contents of this variable and the result is used as an

-Vn

-index into the table.
-If the index lies in the table, Vm is loaded from the table or stored in the table at the

-index.
-If the index is outside the table, TABLD copies 0 to Vm and TABST does nothing.
+Vn Any offset in the off expression is added to the contents of this variable and the result is used as an index into the table.
+If the index lies in the table, Vm is loaded from the table or stored in the table at the index.
+If the index is outside the table, TABLD copies 0 to Vm and TABST does nothing. '''

-If this optional label is present it sets the next instruction to run.

-OptLB

-'''